mr-nart/Kingmaker/Sessions/001 - The Feast.md

 - [[Maegar Varn]]
 	- hero of legend? older gentleman, ruggedly handsome, "quite an accomplished mercenary"
-	- plans for a village at the "No Man Heights" -- named "Varnhold"
+	- plans for a village at the "Nomen Heights"(?) -- named "Varnhold"
 	- *loves to talk about history*
 		- getting along with Linzi about history